Catch the Spirit of Appalachia (CSA) is a nonprofit resource organization founded by the Ammons sisters, Amy Ammons Garza and Doreyl Ammons Cain.

 In 2013, Catch the Spirit of Appalachia received the prestigious Mountain Heritage Award from the Mountain Heritage Center at Western Carolina University in recognition of the organization’s contributions to preserving and interpreting Southern Appalachian history and culture.

 CSA offers Heritage Alive! storytelling performances and traditional arts events throughout the year.
-Radio interviews are on a weekly basis.
 Publishing is available throughout the year.